httpwg/http-extensions/draft-ietf-httpbis-priority.md

 connections that only convey background priority responses such as software update images.
 Doing so improves responsiveness of other connections at the cost of delaying the delivery of updates.

-Also, a client MAY use the priority values for making local scheduling choices for the requests it initiates.

 # Why use an End-to-End Header Field?